ozone-his/ozone-docker-compose/readme/manual-setup.md

 The only way to use the `traefik.me` domain with Docker on macOS is to use the IP address assigned to the host.
 This means that instead of using `app-172-17-0-1.traefik.me`, you would need to use the IP address of the Docker host machine in your configuration.

-The default hostnames
+The default hostnames below will only work on Linux:
 ```bash
 O3_HOSTNAME=emr-172-17-0-1.traefik.me
 ODOO_HOSTNAME=erp-172-17-0-1.traefik.me
 SENAITE_HOSTNAME=lims-172-17-0-1.traefik.me
 SUPERSET_HOSTNAME=analytics-172-17-0-1.traefik.me
 ```
-will work only on Linux.
-On macOS you have to set the IP to your ethernet IP by setting the following envvars:
+On macOS you need the extra step to set the IP to your ethernet IP like this:
 ```bash
 export IP="${$(ipconfig getifaddr en0)//./-}"; \
 export O3_HOSTNAME=emr-"${IP}.traefik.me"; \